aaron-ev/CLI-STM32-FreeRTOS/README.md

 # API documentation with Doxygen

-There is documentation for every function in this project, Doxygen (documentation generator) was used to generate a PDF report [sw_docs_doxygen.pdf](/docs/sw_docs_doxygen.pdf) that can be found in docs folder.
+There is documentation for every function in this project, Doxygen (documentation generator) was used to generate a PDF report [sw_docs_doxygen.pdf](/docs/doxygen/sw_docs_doxygen.pdf) that can be found in docs folder.

+Doxygen also generates a HTML format that can be open from a web browser [HTML](/docs/doxygen/html/index.html).